steveworld/search/README.md

 ### search-mr

-Flexible, scalable, fault tolerant, batch oriented system for processing large numbers of records contained in files that are stored on HDFS into search indexes stored on HDFS.
+This module contains a flexible, scalable, fault tolerant, batch oriented system for processing large numbers of records contained in files that are stored on HDFS into search indexes stored on HDFS.

 `MapReduceIndexerTool` is a MapReduce batch job driver that takes a morphline and creates a set of Solr